BirchKwok/lynsedb/README.md

 - Dense vector search with flat, HNSW, IVF, DiskANN, and quantized index families.
-- SQL-like metadata filtering through `where` expressions.
+- Standard SQL-style metadata filtering through `where` expressions.
 - Named vector fields for multimodal records, such as text and image embeddings on the same item.
 - Sparse vector search for feature-weight retrieval.